SPEED MENU - Click on subject to get there quickly

 Parking Services distributes email correspondence to students annually reminding them to purchase permits for the upcoming academic year.
 Included is information about registration deadlines, prices, purchasing permits by mail or the Internet and the criteria for purchasing specific types of permits.
 A copy of the most recent email communication can be accessed here.

 Parking permits purchased at any time for the fall and/or spring semesters are at full price.
 Permits are reduced to half price for summer term.
 Between July 1 and the first day of the fall semester, permits for both the current and the upcoming academic years are honored when appropriately displayed on registered vehicles.
+Also, semester permits for fall and spring semester are honored during the succeeding summer term.

 Please remove your permit from your rearview mirror when you are operating your vehicle.
 To not do so is a violation of the Illinois Vehicle Code which states "No person shall drive a motor vehicle with any objects placed or suspended between the driver and the front windshield, rear window, side wings or side window immediately adjacent to each side of the driver which materially obstructs the driver's view.